Mickey Mouse will soon belong to you and me — with some caveats

 In some instances, the U.S. goes well beyond Europe, and maintains copyright on work that is already public in its country of origin, though international agreements would allow the U.S. to adopt the shorter term of other nations on work produced there.

-The books of George Orwell for example, including 1947’s “Animal Farm” and 1949’s “1984,” are now public domain in his native Great Britain.
+The books of George Orwell for example, including “Animal Farm” and “1984,” both published in the 1940s, are now public domain in his native Great Britain.

 “Those works aren’t going to fall into the public domain in the United States for 25 years,” Heald said.
 “It would be literally costless for Congress to pass a law saying, ‘we now adopt the rule of the shorter term,’ which would throw a butt ton of works into the public domain over here.”

-Note: This story has been corrected to reflect that Eugene O’Neill’s play “Long Day’s Journey Into Night” is not yet entering the public domain.